cloudposse-examples/atmos-pro-example-basic/README.md

 This example demonstrates the minimal configuration needed to use Atmos Pro with GitHub Actions.
 The workflow follows these steps:

-## On Pull Requests: Atmos Pro Triggers `atmos terraform plan`
+## On Pull Requests

-When you create or update a pull request, Atmos Pro automatically handles the planning process:
+When a pull request is created or updated, Atmos Pro Triggers `atmos terraform plan`:

 1. **Developer Makes a Change** - You modify your infrastructure code
 2. **Code Is Pushed to Feature Branch** - Changes are committed and pushed